wjbg/tompouce/examples.md

 ## Uniaxial tensile test

-Consider a quasi-isotropic fiber reinforced composite test specimen with a width of 25 mm is that subjected to a tensile test.
-We will
+Consider a quasi-isotropic fiber reinforced composite test specimen with a width of 25 mm that is subjected to a tensile test.
+We will:
-now:
 - Determine the Young's modulus in X-direction
 - Check for failure in case a load of 50 kN is applied